 Bear in mind that the mechanism you use to measure performance will often affect exactly what you are trying to measure.
 You should always try to account for these discrepancies, and eliminate as much of their effect as possible; in particular browser plug-ins should be de-activated wherever possible.

-Certain aspects of CQ (and/or the underlying CRX) can be configured to optimize performance.
+Certain aspects of AEM (and/or the underlying repository) can be configured to optimize performance.
 The following are possibilities and suggestions, you must sure of whether, or how, you use the functionality in question before making changes.

 For additional information please see the KB article.